 If people stare, who cares?
 They’ll be staring at your buff beach bod soon enough!

 With shorts season upon us, this exercise will get your calves looking chiselled.
-Find a railing or bus shelter or some-such to use for balance, and follow along with this YouTube video.
+Find a railing or bus shelter or some-such to use for balance, and follow along with the YouTube video below.

 This is the kind of sweaty, full-body exercise you can do after mowing the lawn or playing Mr. Fix It.
-The four moves are demonstrated here.
+The four moves are demonstrated below.

 Get fit and lunge your way to the bus stop.
 Lunge around the house.
 Lunge to the photocopier at work.
 It’ll work your thighs, buttocks and hamstrings, so everyone in the office may start doing them once they ogle the results.
-Check out this demonstration here.
+Check out the demonstration below.

 Waiting for a file to download?
 Hanging out on the front porch?
 There’s no reason you can’t lower yourself out of your seat and pump up your triceps in the process.
 Here’s how.

 This is a timeless classic because it works so well for building a big chest, deltoids and triceps.
-Make the most of a move that’s like a bench press with no bench or barbells by checking out this video.
+Make the most of a move that’s like a bench press with no bench or barbells by checking out the video below.

 There’s nothing stopping you from installing a chin-up bar in your office or garden shed doorway – if nothing else it’ll make you look kind of badass – but this classic back and biceps builder can be done on playground equipment, tree limbs, goal posts…anywhere there’s a stable (and safe!) horizontal support.
-Here’s the proper technique.
+The proper technique is shown below.

 It looks easy – there’s no movement or extra weight, after all – but holding a plank for a minute requires great shoulder stability and endurance in the abs, lower back, shoulders, neck and legs.
 Here’s how to do it right.